ondat/documentation/README.md

-#README
+# README

-For anyone working on the UX/UI on this repo, the doc search is still being implemented.
+For anyone working on the UX/UI on this repository, the doc search is still being implemented.
 The _category_.yml file in each subdirectory of docs/ is to ensure that the side bar renders properly.
-The pages in the versioned_docs/ folder are pre-built static html files, and won't render properly in docusaurus yet.
+The pages in the versioned_docs/ folder are pre-built static HTML files, and won't render properly in docusaurus yet.

 ===

 [![Documentation Rendering](https://github.com/ondat/documentation/actions/workflows/doc-rendering.yml/badge.svg)](https://github.com/ondat/documentation/actions/workflows/doc-rendering.yml)
 [![Lint and Link Checking](https://github.com/ondat/documentation/actions/workflows/doc-linting.yml/badge.svg)](https://github.com/ondat/documentation/actions/workflows/doc-linting.yml)